HuemulSolutions/enola/docs/feedback_evaluation.md

 This means a `value=95` will be considered as Very Good for the "Format of the Response".

-Please keep in mind that evaluations can have different ranges, it is important that you use a `value` that is inside the defined scale, you can check them in more details by visiting the Enola-AI platform.
+Please keep in mind that evaluations can have different ranges, it is important that you use a `value` that is inside the defined scale of the evaluation, you can check them in more details by visiting the Enola-AI platform.

 **comment:**